osiloke/Flumotion-Transcoder/doc/rst/configuration/file-source/transcoder-config.rst

 Property *sql-retry-max*
 ........................

-Specifies how many times by default the sql statment notifications must be tried before considering it a failure.
+Specifies how many times by default the sql statement notifications must be tried before considering it a failure.

 If the value is not overridden by a customer configuration,